 numbers are estimated with about 10,000

-men, a large number of them worked in so called Working Parties in
+men, a large number of them worked in so called Working Commandos in

 Army continued their westward advance toward Germany in the winter of